David Norman Jr.: Northampton Town

 On March 25, 2023, Norman signed for League Two club Northampton Town on a contract until the end of the season.
 At the end of the season it was announced that Norman would be leaving the club.

 St Patrick's Athletic

 On July 1, 2023, Norman signed for League of Ireland Premier Division club St Patrick's Athletic.
 He made his debut for the club on July 7, 2023, in a 1–1 draw against Cork City at Richmond Park.
 On July 12, 2023, Norman made his first appearance in European competition in a 2–1 loss against F91 Dudelange in the first qualifying round of the UEFA Europa Conference League at the Stade Jos Nosbaum.
 On November 12, 2023, Norman was part of the starting XI in the 2023 FAI Cup Final, in a 3–1 win over Bohemians in front of a record breaking FAI Cup Final crowd of 43,881 at the Aviva Stadium.

 Vancouver FC

 On January 31, 2024, Norman signed with Canadian Premier League side Vancouver FC.
+In December 2025, he signed a one-year extension with the club.
+In February 2026, he announced his retirement.